volfco/MyCoursesDownloader/README.md

 * Refactor Each subsection of MyCourses into its own module
 * Handle the Edge Case in PHIL.103
 * Remove Static URL so other schools can use this
-* Get Ready for the summer upgrade (It has Shibboleth now [which I can already bypass])